Posted on October 8, 2015 and last updated on April 22, 2026

 • Sights: Jamie's Pond

-This is one of the nicest wildlife management areas I’ve walked around, with around 886 acres to explore.
-The trail system is large and well-marked (with maps set up at many junctions and, for the most part, trails with consistent blue blazes).
+This one, Jamie’s Pond, appears to welcome humans, and is one of the nicest WMAs I’ve walked around, with about 886 acres to explore.
+The trail system is large and well-marked (with maps set up at many junctions and, for the most part, trails with consistent blazes).
 I made a big loop on the outermost trails, and hiked roughly four miles.
-The land includes a beautiful pond — a great spot for swimming, especially at the ledgy lookout that I’ve marked with a red icon on my map.
+The land includes a beautiful pond and a nice place to take it all in at a ledgy lookout that I’ve marked with a red icon on my map.

-The best way to tackle this area if you’re new to it is to start at the pond, where the trails are especially well marked and there is a large kiosk.
-There are two (quite small) trail signs at either end of this parking lot marking the trailheads.
+The best way to tackle this area if you’re new to it is to start right at the pond, accessible from the end of Jamie’s Pond Road.
+There’s a kiosk you can consult, and from this point the trails are especially well marked.
+There are two (small) trail signs at either end of this parking lot marking the trailheads.
 There is also a good place to park with a kiosk at the entrance off Collins Road.

 Directions: There are three parking areas: one on Jamies Pond Road by way of Outlet Road in Hallowell; one on Meadow Hill Road in Manchester; and via Collins Road in Manchester.